kirlf/CSP/FEC/Conv codes idea extensions.md

 ### Little bit more about Reed-Solomon codes

-Reed-Solomon (RS) codes is the type of [cyclic codes](https://en.wikipedia.org/wiki/Cyclic_code), i.e. a block code, where the circular shifts of each code word gives another code word.
+Reed-Solomon (RS) codes is the type of [cyclic codes](https://en.wikipedia.org/wiki/Cyclic_code), i.e. a block codes, where the circular shifts of each code word gives another code word.
 Moreover, RS codes can be defined as the specific, **non-binary** case of the [Bose–Chaudhuri–Hocquenghem (BCH)](https://en.wikipedia.org/wiki/BCH_code) codes.
 Syndrome decoding is used:

 ![syndr](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/syndrome.png)